GothenburgBitFactory/bugwarrior/bugwarrior/README.rst

   # - jiraid
   #description_template = {{ jiraid }}: {{ jirasummary }}

+  # Here's an example of a phabricator target
+  [my_phabricator]
+  service = phabricator

+  # No need to specify credentials.
+They are gathered from ~/.arcrc

+  add_tags = whatever

+  # You can override how an issue's description is created by entering
+  # a one-line Jinja template like the below; in addition to the default
+  # taskwarrior issue properties (project, priority, due, etc), the
+  # following properties are available for Teamlab issues:
+  # - phabricatorurl
+  # - phabricatorid
+  # - phabricatortitle
+  #description_template = #{{ phabricatorid }}: {{ phabricatortitle }}

   # Here's an example of a teamlab target.
   [my_teamlab]
   service = teamlab